V/Adm (Ret'd) Mark Norman Leadership Award

 - Advocacy for physical fitness and mental health

 The RCNBF provides a cash award of $5,000 to the successful nominee.
-The recipient, in turn, may contribute the prize to an organization of their choice (qualified donee) that supports activities related to the wellbeing of naval veterans, serving members, and/or military families.
+The recipient, in turn, contributes the prize to an organization of their choice (qualified donee) that supports activities related to the wellbeing of naval veterans, serving members, and/or military families.

 If possible, the recipient receives the award in concert with the Battle of the Atlantic commemoration.